Fourteener

 In the mountaineering parlance of the Western United States, a fourteener (also spelled 14er) is a mountain peak with an elevation of at least 14000 ft.
 The 96 fourteeners in the United States are all west of the Mississippi River.
 Colorado has 53 fourteeners, the most of any single state.
 Alaska has 29, the second most of any single state.
-Many peak baggers try to climb all fourteeners in the contiguous United States, one particular state, or another region.
+Many peak baggers try to climb all fourteeners in the contiguous United States, or in one particular state, or in another region.

 Qualification criteria

 The summit of a mountain or hill may be measured in three principal ways: